What We Need For Your Import Shipment

 -If you are an individual using your social security number as your importer number, we will need a drivers license/passport or government issued ID showing the same name and address as entered into your POA form

 • ISF data sheet-ISF data is typically provided by the shipper/forwarder who organized your shipment.
 If you have not received an ISF data sheet, simply ask us and we can provide a workbook to complete.

 • Commodity info– we need to know the “essential character” of your freight.
 For ISF, you are welcome to simply write a detailed description of what you are importing.

 • Importer Contact Info– please advise us of the best telephone number, email address, and mailing address to reach you at.
 We also need your company website if you have one, your driver’s license/passport photo, and an IRS SS-4 if able.

 Last Mile Delivery of Goods

-• Delivery address, noting what type of facility the delivery address is • Availability of loading docks, fork lifts, or pallet jacks at delivery address • Whether or not a lift gate truck is required
+• Destination delivery address.
+Availability of loading docks, fork lifts, or pallet jacks at delivery address.
+Whether or not a lift gate truck is required.

 • Contact person & telephone number at delivery address.
 Note, we highly encourage ensuring the provided number is a 24/7 mobile number.
 Important note- standard freight deliveries are done “curbside” or “dock to dock,” meaning once the goods are out of the truck, it is the recipient’s responsibility to place them wherever they want them at the delivery site.
 If you have special needs for delivery, such as residential or inside delivery, please advise and we will do our best to accommodate.